luiswirth/bsc-thesis/src/matter/ddf.typ

   dif: Lambda^k (Omega) -> Lambda^(k+1) (Omega)
 $

 For our discrete setting, we require a discrete counterpart that acts on cochains.
-This can be derived through the lens of cochain calculus.
+A so called *discrete exterior derivative* $dif_h$, which can be derived through the lens of cochain calculus.
 $
   dif_h: C^k (mesh) -> C^(k+1) (mesh)
 $